 Managing and Reducing Waste

-In Canada, the responsibility for managing and reducing waste is shared among the federal, provincial, territorial and municipal governments.
-For instance, municipal governments are responsible for collecting and managing waste from homes for recycling, composting, and disposal, while provincial and territorial authorities are responsible for the approval, licensing and monitoring of waste management operations.
+In Canada, the responsibility for managing and reducing waste is shared among federal, provincial, territorial and municipal governments.
+Municipal governments manage the collection, recycling, composting, and disposal of household waste, while provincial and territorial authorities approve and monitor waste management facilities and operations.